MD5 & SHA-256 Checksum Generator

 SHA-1 160-bit hash, deprecated for security.
 Used in legacy systems.

-SHA-256 256-bit hash, widely used and secure.
+SHA-256 256-bit hash, widely used for integrity verification.
 Part of SHA-2 family.

 Frequently Asked Questions